Head Librarian - Mrs Davenport

 Opening Hours: Mon – Thurs (8am – 3.55pm), Fri (8am – 3.50pm)

 Our library is centrally located within the school in F Block.

 Our aim is to promote a love of reading and to provide a facility to encourage lifelong learning for all students.

 Students can borrow up to 4 books at a time, for a period of 3 weeks.
 We have over 8000 books in our library which consists of a wide selection of fiction and non-fiction to suit all abilities and tastes.
-We also have subscriptions to First News and periodicals such as Biology, Chemistry and Physics Review and Geography Review.
+We also have subscriptions to First News and periodicals such as Biology, Chemistry and Physics Review, Geography Review, and Economic Review.